-doc_type (doc_type)
+doc_type (document)

-Associate a DocType subclass with an index.
-This means that, when this index is created, it will contain the mappings for the DocType.
-If the DocType class doesn't have a default index yet, name of the Index instance will be used.
+Associate a Document subclass with an index.
+This means that, when this index is created, it will contain the mappings for the Document.
+If the Document class doesn't have a default index yet (by defining class Index), this instance will be used.
 Can be used as a decorator:

 '''

 i = Index('blog')

-@i.doc_type
+@i.document

-class Post(DocType):
+class Post(Document):

 title = Text()